Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 Accessibility

-One of the basic principles of the web is that it should be a distribution channel for information, available to anyone anywhere.
-This is clearly not the case today, even ten years after the popularization.
+One of the basic principles of the web is that it should be an open distribution channel for information, available to anyone anywhere.
+This is clearly not the case today.

 User experience